brett03112/flexbox-wireframe-practice/README.md

 ## Project Overview

-This project demonstrates the implementation of a mobile wireframe layout using CSS Flexbox.
-It recreates a common mobile application structure with a header, content area, aside section, and footer.
+This project demonstrates the implementation of a responsive wireframe layout using CSS Flexbox.
+It recreates a common application structure with a header, content area, aside section, and footer that adapts from mobile to desktop layouts.

 ## Technologies Used

 - HTML5
 - CSS3 (with Flexbox)
 - Mobile-first responsive design
+- Media queries for responsive breakpoints

 ## Project Structure